oschneid/HS2020-hugo-netlify-CMS-test/site/content/program/video-presentations.md

 .flex-container > div { width: 350px; margin: 10px;}
 </style>

+We provide a new online video forum for authors of accepted technical papers to present their contributions to a broad audience.
+All authors of accepted technical papers and IEEE ToH short papers were invited to create short video presentations of their work (about 3 minutes).
+The videos are organized in playlists according to thematic sessions that were created for the original conference program.
+We believe that this collection of online videos from Haptics Symposium 2020 provides a valuable resource for people around the world to learn about new trends and findings in haptics, and for the contributions from the conference to be disseminated widely via social media.

 <a href="#1">Oral Session 1: Softness and Soft Haptics</a><br>
 <a href="#2A">Oral Session 2A: Haptic Rendering</a><br>
 <a href="#2B">Oral Session 2B: Teleoperation</a><br>